aaronspring/ncl_lazy_vim/README.md

 Credits and acknowledgements
 ----------------------------
-* Prince K Xavier, the dude who set up auto-completion for NCL and made me think to do this for CDO first and now back to NCL
+* Prince K Xavier, the dude who set up auto-completion for NCL and made me think to do this for CDO first and now I'm back to NCL

 Sister project